Cais/bns-site-data/readme.txt

   The license for this software can also likely be found here: http://www.gnu.org/licenses/gpl-2.0.html

-* Please note, support may be available on the WordPress Support forums; but, it may be faster to visit my site instead and leave a comment with the issue you are experiencing.

 == Upgrade Notice ==
 Please stay current with your WordPress installation, your active theme, and your plugins.